Is 'Mindhunter' Real Or Fiction? Here Is The Origin Of The Netflix Drama

 If you're in the midst of watching the new Netflix series Mindhunter — or if you're coming here bleary-eyed after binge-ing it all night — you may be wondering the same thing many others are: Is Holden Ford real?
 We know that the serial killers Jonathan Groff's FBI character interviews are real-life murderers, so it stands to reason that Ford is too.
 But he's not.
 Well, not exactly.

-The story is based on FBI agent John E. Douglas' 1995 book, Mind Hunter: Inside The FBI's Elite Serial Crime Unit.
-Creator David Fincher had been thinking about a serialized look at criminal profilers for a while.
-"Then around 2009, Charlize [Theron] gave me John's book, and I just blasted through it with a sort of true-crime fervor.
+The story is based on FBI agent John Douglas' 1995 book, Mind Hunter: Inside The FBI's Elite Serial Crime Unit.
+Creator David Fincher had been thinking about a serialised look at criminal profilers for a while.
+"Then around 2009, Charlize [Theron] gave me John's book, and I just blasted through it with a sort of true-crime fervour.
 It supported all my preconceptions about the guys [in that unit]," he told Rolling Stone.

 Advertisement